maartyman/loama/documentation/access_grants_vs_dsnp.md

 ### Step 4: **FINALIZED**

-The AS *MUST* now sent one final `ContractNegotiationEventMessage` towards the RP:
+The RO *MUST* now sent one final `ContractNegotiationEventMessage` towards the RP:

 ```json
 {